What are the average GPA and GRE scores for students admitted to the program?

 When does the Fall semester begin?

-.
+to view the academic calendar.
 There are two orientation sessions, both held the week prior to the first day of classes.
 The Graduate School orientation is Thursday evening.
 The Program in Speech-Language Pathology orientation is Friday morning.

 What types of opportunities do the students have to work with diverse populations and early childhood?
 The program offers a bilingual emphasis - are the students working on their bilingual certificates the only students that work with the Latino population?